Ninja AD600CO Foodi 7-in-1 FlexBasket Air Fryer review: cook like a pro

 Looking inside the Ninja Foodi FlexBasket (Image credit: Future)

 The digital display shows the temperature on the left and the time (which counts down) on the right, with up and down arrows next to each.
-You really wouldn’t need to read the instruction manual to get it up and running.
+You wouldn’t need to read the instruction manual to get it up and running.
 The display is just so easy to comprehend, even if, like me, you’ve never used or seen an Air Fryer in real life before.

 Measuring 18.19 in L x 11.81 in W x 11.26 in H and weighing 17.03lb, it’s similar in height and width to a family-size microwave but perhaps not quite as deep.
-I found it very easy to slide it forward away from the walls when cooking (to ensure all the air outlets are clear) and slide it back into the corner once done.
+I found it easy to slide it forward away from the walls when cooking (to ensure all the air outlets are clear) and slide it back into the corner once done.

 side view of the Ninja Foodi FlexBasket air fryer (Image credit: Future)